Dana Bolles

 Dana Bolles is an American spaceflight engineer and advocate for those with disabilities in STEM.
 She has worked at NASA since 1995 in a variety of fields.
 She is also an ambassador for the American Association for the Advancement of Science's If/then initiative.

 Early life and education

+Bolles was born without arms or legs.
+She has stated that she became interested in visiting space at an early age since it would allow her to move without the assistance of her wheelchair.